HyperMixer: An MLP-based Low Cost Alternative to Transformers: Discussion

-HyperMixer was designed as an MLP-based architecture with similar inductive biases as Transformers, which are beneficial for natural language understanding.
+\paragraph{Best all-MLP model} HyperMixer was designed as an MLP-based architecture with similar inductive biases as Transformers, which are beneficial for natural language understanding.
 Our hypothesis (\hypothesisone) is that this leads to improvements over other MLP-based methods.
-Our experimental results support this hypothesis, as we find HyperMixer to outperform all non-Transformer baselines on all datasets apart from SST-2, where no model clearly wins (Section~\ref{sec:results:peakperformance}).
+Our experimental results support this hypothesis, as we find HyperMixer to outperform all MLP-based baselines on all datasets (Section~\ref{sec:results:peakperformance}).

-The main motivation for an MLP-based architecture is the efficiency benefits induced by its simplicity.
+\paragraph{Low cost model} The main motivation for an MLP-based architecture is the efficiency benefits induced by its simplicity.
 Therefore, we hypothesized ($\hypothesistwo$) that HyperMixer would reduce the cost $Cost (R) \propto E \cdot D \cdot H$ to obtain an AI result $R$.
 This hypothesis is supported by our experiments.
-While HyperMixer yields results that are on par with or better than Transformer's results, it reduces the cost of all three cost factors: i) The cost of processing a single example (E) is lower, particularly for long inputs due to its linear complexity compared to the quadratic complexity of self-attention (Section~\ref{sec:results:time-per-example}). ii) The number of required training examples (D) is reduced, as HyperMixer's relative performance improvement is larger in the low-resource scenario (Section~\ref{sec:results:low-resource-performance}). iii) HyperMixer requires less hyperparameter tuning than Transformers to reach good results, which is demonstrated by HyperMixer's higher expected relative improvements at low tuning budgets (Section~\ref{sec:results:ease-of-tuning}).
+While HyperMixer yields results that are on par with Transformer's results, it reduces the cost of all three cost factors: i) The cost of processing a single example (E) is lower, particularly for long inputs due to its linear complexity compared to the quadratic complexity of self-attention (Section~\ref{sec:results:time-per-example}). ii) The number of required training examples (D) is reduced, as HyperMixer's relative performance improvement is larger in the low-resource scenario (Section~\ref{sec:results:low-resource-performance}). iii) HyperMixer requires less hyperparameter tuning than Transformers to reach good results, which is demonstrated by HyperMixer's higher expected relative improvements at low tuning budgets (Section~\ref{sec:results:ease-of-tuning}).

-Finally, our experiments on a synthetic task indicate that HyperMixer can learn very similar attention patterns as the self-attention mechanism in Transformers (Section~\ref{sec:results:locmix-attention}), supporting hypothesis \hypothesisthree.
+\paragraph{Attention-like model} Finally, our experiments on a synthetic task indicate that HyperMixer can learn very similar attention patterns as the self-attention mechanism in Transformers (Section~\ref{sec:results:locmix-attention}), supporting hypothesis \hypothesisthree.
 While MLPMixer can also learn similar patterns given enough training data, we believe that it is the introduction of adequate biases that allows HyperMixer to learn these patterns efficiently.
-These biases were chosen based on an analysis of Transformer's success by \citep{henderson2020unstoppable}.
+These biases were chosen based on an analysis of Transformer's success by \citet{henderson2020unstoppable}.
 HyperMixer's own success hence supports that analysis.